 The oil pump is secured to the crankcase by six bolts.
-Note that the cover of the oil pump has the word "TOP" and an arrow at the twelve O'clock position.
-This arrow indicates the direction of rotation of the compressor. compressor is to be rotated in the opposite direction, the oil pump cover must be removed and rotated 180°.
+Note the word "TOP" and an arrow at the twelve O'clock position on the oil pump cover.
+This arrow indicates the compressor's direction of rotation.
+If the compressor is to run in the opposite direction, the oil pump cover must be removed and rotated 180°.
 The oil pressure gauge will also have to be relocated.
-Once this is done the word "TOP" will then again appear at the position O'clock twelve but corresponding arrow will now point in the opposite direction.
+Once this is done the word "TOP" will then again appear at the twelve O'clock position but the corresponding arrow will now point in the opposite direction.
 On the side of the oil pump housing is the oil pressure adjusting screw and locknut.
 With the locknut loosened, turning the screw in will increase the oil pressure setting while turning it out (counter-clockwise) will decrease the oil pressure setting.
 Once set, the lock nut can then be tightened.
 Beneath the oil pump is the strainer.
-When servicing, the strainer should be removed and cleaned.
-If any abnormal foreign material is noted, its source must be identified to prevent reoccurrence of the problems.
-Note the oil drain plug visible in this view.
+During servicing, the strainer should be removed and cleaned.
+If any abnormal foreign material is noted, its source should be quickly identified to prevent reoccurrence of the problems.
+The oil drain plug is also visible in this view.